Aephir/HomeAssistantConfig/README.md

 * [Xiaomi Light Switch](https://xiaomi-mi.com/sockets-and-sensors/xiaomi-aqara-smart-light-control-set/) Not yet implemented, for new home.
 * [Sonoff switch with power consumption measurement](https://www.itead.cc/sonoff-pow.html) for my shed/workshop once I move.
 * [Sonoff Wall Touch Switch](https://www.itead.cc/sonoff-t1.html) for the new house.
 I have a few different ones I want to test.
+* [Fibaro Radiator Thermostat](https://www.fibaro.com/en/products/the-heat-controller/).
+They seem like the best ones for integrating with Home Assistant.
+Not sure if I should get the Z-wave or bluetooth version, though (bluetooth version is advertized as Apple Homekit version, but maybe bluetooth is better?
+Probably not though, but I need to look into this).

 **Planned future misc.**